Keeping Your PMI® Certification Fresh: A Tutorial on PDUs

 Where can I get my PDUs?

-Of course, we would be remiss not to mention our own PDU service, Club PDU℠.
+Of course, we would be remiss not to mention our own PDU service, Club PDU®.
 As a PMI R.E.P., Project Management Academy (PMA®) provides virtual continuing education courses.
 For an initial fee, students are able to subscribe to PMA’s entire library of PDUs and tailor a training program specific to their personal interest and career needs.
-Each PDU we offer qualifies under category A of the PMI standards for continuing education.
+Each PDU we offer can help you fulfill your Education PDU requirement and all list their associated PMI Talent Triangle® affiliations.
 Admittedly, we may be a little biased, so head to Club PDU to see for yourself.